llvm-hs/llvm-hs/README.md

 versions `3.major.minor` that represent bindings to LLVM 3.9.
 Bindings to earlier versions are not provided.

-## How is this related to llvm-general?
+## How is this related to llvm-hs?

 This project is a fork of the venerable `llvm-general` that aims to improve the public release story, and better provide the interfaces needed for any Haskell project looking to leverage LLVM.
 Contributions are encouraged.